-WMS provides essential elements like sensors bar codes to record, capture and communicate activity.
+It provides essential elements like sensors and bar codes to record, capture and communicate activity.

 Improves customer service

-With WMS, we can easily plan the incoming items and outgoing products.
+With it, we can easily plan incoming items and outgoing products.
 As a result, it improves the supply chain process and customer service.

-This system helps move the products quickly in the warehouse and allows the worker to do more work with less time by providing them with what they want at the right time.
+This system helps move the products quickly in the warehouse and allows workers to do more work with less time by providing them with what they want at the right time.